pushmix/laravel-web-notification/README.md

         // Required Parameters
         'topic'             => '17', // subscribers of Service Updates topic only 'title'             => 'New Feature',
-        'body'              => 'Use Pushmix wihin your Laravel application, see details', 'default_url'       => 'https://www.pushmix.co.uk/features',
+        'body'              => 'Use Pushmix within your Laravel application, see details', 'default_url'       => 'https://www.pushmix.co.uk/features',
          ];